Devil Hulk: The Incredible Hulk

-As the Immortal Hulk
+The Immortal Hulk

-After Bruce Banner's death during Civil War II and subsequent resurrection during the events of Avengers: No Surrender, the Devil Hulk suppressed the rest of Banner's personalities and became the "dominant" Hulk.
-Now calling themselves the "Immortal Hulk" — due to it manifesting at night even if Banner is killed during the day and apparently unable to be killed itself — the collective personalities reveal during a conversation with Doc Samson that the Immortal Hulk actually embodies Banner's desire for a protective father figure, and that Banner's inability to "imagine love without pain" is why he had previously perceived it as being a malevolent, sadistic entity.
+After Bruce's death during Civil War II and subsequent resurrection during the events of Avengers: No Surrender, the Devil Hulk suppressed the rest of Banner's personalities and became the dominant Hulk.
+During a conversation with Doc Samson, the Devil Hulk reveals he actually embodies Banner's desire for a protective father figure, and that Banner's inability to "imagine love without pain" is why he had previously perceived it as being a malevolent, sadistic entity.

-During the events of "Absolute Carnage", the Venom Symbiote takes Bruce as its host to fight Carnage.
+During the events of Absolute Carnage, the Venom Symbiote takes Bruce as its host to fight Carnage.
 Inside of Bruce's mind, Bruce converses with the Venom Symbiote as the other Hulk personalities such as Joe Fixit and the Savage Hulk add their opinions about their current situation.
-The Immortal Hulk (in his more traditional looking reptilian form) is against the symbiote's presence in Bruce and says it should be removed immediately, saying they have more important matters to deal with.
-In the end, Bruce, Joe Fixit, and the Savage Hulk agree to collaborate with the Venom Symbiote and the Immortal Hulk storms off, saying they are making a mistake.
+The Devil Hulk (in his more traditional reptilian form) is against the symbiote's presence in Bruce and says it should be removed immediately, saying that they have more important matters to deal with.
+In the end, Bruce, Joe Fixit, and the Savage Hulk agree to collaborate with the Venom Symbiote.
+The Devil Hulk storms off, saying they are making a mistake.

-When Bruce was affected by Xemnu's mental manipulations, the Immortal Hulk was imprisoned inside of Bruce's mindscape, leaving the Savage Hulk in control.
-When the Leader finds his way into the mindscape as well via the Green Door and takes over the Green Scar personality, the Immortal Hulk watches as Bruce and Joe Fixit are imprisoned as well.
-Feeling angrier than ever before, the Immortal Hulk breaks free from his cage and confronts the Leader.
-Before he can defeat him, the Immortal Hulk is stopped by the Savage Hulk, who is being emotionally manipulated by the Leader.
-The Immortal Hulk is beheaded by a monstrous Leader and his heart is ripped out.
+When Bruce was affected by Xemnu's mental manipulations, the Devil Hulk was imprisoned inside of Bruce's mindscape, leaving the Savage Hulk in control.
+When the Leader finds his way into the mindscape as well via the Green Door and takes over the Green Scar personality, Devil Hulk watches as Bruce and Joe Fixit are imprisoned as well.
+Feeling angrier than ever before, Devil Hulk breaks free from his cage and confronts the Leader.
+Before he can defeat him, Devil Hulk is stopped by the Savage Hulk, who is being emotionally manipulated by the Leader.
+The Devil Hulk is beheaded by a monstrous Leader and his heart is ripped out.
 His corpse, alongside Banner, is taken to the Below-Place by the Leader.